 Why should I enter?

-Student researchers are rarely trained to communicate effectively about their work in terms of its relevance, but throughout their careers they’ll have to be able to talk to non-experts about why their research is important.
-We want to help UT’s top students sell their ideas—and their stories as researchers—to this general audience.
+Student researchers are rarely trained to communicate effectively about their work in terms of its relevance, but throughout their careers, they’ll have to be able to talk to non-experts about why their research is important.
+We want to help UT’s top students explain their discoveries—and tell their stories as researchers—to this general audience.

 Who can enter?

 The Showdown is open to any UT undergraduate involved in research or creative activity in any major—science, engineering, humanities, social sciences, fine arts, business, and every other discipline.
-Your work can be an independent project, or a collaboration with a professor or lab to which you have made substantive contributions.
+Your work can be an independent project or a collaboration with a professor or lab to which you have made substantive contributions.
 Group submissions are encouraged!
 Just be sure to confirm that everyone with a stake in the project agrees to enter the competition, and have all student EIDs on hand when you submit the video.
 If a group project receives any award money, it will be divided evenly among group members who are currently enrolled UT undergraduates.